Pin It

 Wooden spoon

-For stirring in the cream and seasonings
+For folding in the cream without overworking the starch

 Love this recipe?
 Share it!